aritrakar/codewars/README.md

 # codewars
-My solutions to some problems from Codewars.
+My solutions to some Katas from Codewars.